daniel8060/mochi-health/README.md

 4. **Collaborate with SMEs:**
    Consult support agents to refine the emoji/mood list to better match their day-to-day ticket experiences.

+5. **Align on a time standard:**
+    Ensure the data entry time is properly recorded according to the appropriate timezone.

 ---